anALPAKKA/permafrostdeformstat/README.md

 ## Running the tests

 Please download data and save them at customised location before running the code.
 Change of file path in the code is required.
 Substitute the region name in the code if needed.
+Sample data will be available to reviewers only prior to publication.
+Public access will be provided after the manuscript is published.

 ## Author